-- What is the Women’s, Gender, and Sexual Studies major?
+- What is the Women’s, Gender, and Sexuality Studies major?

 In addition to curricular pursuits, WGS faculty, staff and students have a rich history of engagement in the intellectual, social, and extracurricular life of the Wake Forest campus and of the broader community.
 The WGS department offers students internship opportunities, promotes service learning and activism on behalf of women’s and gay/lesbian rights, and strives for a non-gender-biased, open-minded society.